Limnic eruption: Consequences

 At Lake Nyos, the gas cloud descended into a nearby village where it settled, killing nearly everyone; casualties as far as 25 km were reported.
 A change in skin color on some bodies led scientists to hypothesize the gas cloud may have contained dissolved acid such as hydrogen chloride, though this hypothesis is disputed.
 Many victims were found with blisters on their skin, thought to have been caused by pressure ulcers, which were likely caused by low blood oxygen levels in those asphyxiated by carbon dioxide.
 Nearby vegetation was largely unaffected, except any growing immediately adjacent to the lake.
-There, vegetation was damaged or destroyed by a 24 m high tsunami caused by the violent eruption.
+There, vegetation was damaged or destroyed by a 24 m tsunami caused by the violent eruption.